 Before you can apply for ATAS, you will need your offer letter/ATAS letter containing essential information about your course, the course start and end dates and a subject code (CAH3 code) that you must use for the ATAS online form.
 For postgraduate research students you will need an agreed research statement from your supervisor, for undergraduate students you will need a list of course modules from your college.

 You do not need to wait until your offer is unconditional to apply, and you can apply before your CAS is issued to save time.
 ATAS applications can take a long time: expect at least 20 working days, or 30 working days or longer during the busy period from April to September.
+Many students in 2021 and 2022 had to wait for more than 10 weeks for their ATAS certificates.

 If you are approved for ATAS clearance you will receive a certificate by email that is valid for six months to use with a visa application.
 You can apply for your visa once you are within six months before your course start date if applying outside the UK, or 3 months if applying in-UK where allowed, for a new/second course or to complete a started course.